 Country info and advice - Mexico

-The following comments are from teachers who have taught, or are currently teaching, in Mexico.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Mexico.
+If you are a teacher and have some advice about Mexico, please share here.

 help you, if you wish to be respected at any level, learn Spanish!
 The majority

 of Central American people look at us "gringos" as rich, educated, privileged,